tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
+If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using one PSK enjoy forward secrecy.
 This improves security for all 0-RTT data and PSK usage when PSK is used without (EC)DHE.

 Because this mechanism requires sharing the session database between